Arthur and the Revenge of Maltazard: Plot

 It is 1962, two years after Arthur Montgomery saved his grandparents’ home and saved the Minimoys from the evil Maltazard.
-Arthur stays with his grandparents for the holidays, during which the Bogo Matassalai (a fictitious African society) assign Arthur the king a series of tests, including camouflage and environmental nonviolence.
+Arthur stays with his grandparents for the holidays, during which the Bogo Matassalai (a fictitious African society) assign Arthur a series of tests, including camouflage and environmental nonviolence.
 Having passed these tests, Arthur prepares to see the Minimoys to celebrate, until his father decides to take him and his mother back to the metropolis.

-When a spider gives Arthur a grain of rice containing a distress call, which he believes has come from the Minimoys, he returns to his grandparents' house, where the Bogo Matassalai's attempt to give him Minimoy stature through a telescope fails, and they instead wrap him in vines of increasing tightness until he falls as a drop of sap into the Minimoy Max's bar.
+When a spider gives Arthur a grain of rice containing a distress call, which he believes has come from the Minimoys, he returns to his grandparents' house, where the Bogo Matassalai's attempt to give him Minimoy stature through a telescope fails, and they instead wrap him in ropes of increasing tightness until he falls as a drop of sap into the Minimoy Max's bar.

 En route to investigate the Minimoys' condition, Arthur and Max rescue Betameche, who leads Arthur to the King.
-He then learns that Selenia is held by Maltazard, who is inspired to invade the human world by increasing his own size.
+He then learns that Selenia is held captive by Maltazard, who is inspired to invade the human world by increasing his own size.
 Maltazard tricks the Minimoys into completing his design.
 The telescope itself is destroyed in the process, leaving Arthur trapped at his Minimoy size, while Maltazard is free to roam the world.